cortezcristian/articles/anime.md

 Gate
 Sword Art Online
 Attack on Titan
-Rokka - Braves of the Six Flowers-
+Rokka - Braves of the Six Flowers
+Another
+Ushio and Tora
 ```

 Movies